PSBP-Library/psbp-library.github.io/index.md

   random && random
 ```

-Illustrating statefulness can be done by using `twoRandoms`, somehow , transforming any argument to two random integer results.
+Illustrating statefulness can be done by using `twoRandoms`, somehow , transforming any argument to two random number results (they should be *different*).

-When running materialized main `twoRandoms` implementations the two random integer results are *different*.

 ### `mainTwoRandoms`